Getting Started with Graylog Sidecar

-Once you have installed Graylog Sidecar on either Linux or Windows and set up your preferred collectors, now you can manage your Sidecar instance as needed.
+Once you have installed Graylog Sidecar on either Linux or Windows and set up your preferred collectors, now you can manage your Sidecar setup as needed.

 Locate Sidecar